OctopusDeploy/blog/blog/2019-11/raising-minimum-requirements-for-hosting-octopus-server/index.md

 - Product
 ---

-In 2020, we are raising the minimum requirements for hosting and using Octopus Server:
+In 2020, we are seriously considering raising the minimum requirements for hosting and using Octopus Server:

 - Windows Server 2012 R2
 - SQL Server 2017
 - Ending mainstream support for IE11

 Supporting older servers and browsers drains our time and attention, making it harder for us to innovate and move the Octopus ecosystem forward.
 We want to break this cycle in 2020.
 Actually, if Octopus Server is a critical resource in your business, you really should consider a modern operating environment for improved security and performance.

 Maybe this is the kind of push we all needed?

-Thankfully, you can perform an in-place upgrade for [Windows Server](https://docs.microsoft.com/en-us/windows-server/get-started/installation-and-upgrade) and [SQL Server](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/upgrade-sql-server) in most circumstances.
+Maybe we haven't fully considered how difficult this will make your life?
+The last thing we want to do is stop anyone from adopting or upgrading Octopus!
+If these proposed minimum requirements will be a problem, please tell us why in the comments, or by [reaching out to us](https://octopus.com/support).
 The rest of this blog post should answer the most common questions.
-As always, please reach out to [our support team](https://octopus.com/support) if you have any questions or concerns!

 Happy Deployments!